ta-data-bcn/Project-Week-8-Final-Project/your-project/README.md

 ## Dataset
 ### Where did I get the data?

-I gathered it from [Kaggle] (https://www.kaggle.com/mkechinov/ecommerce-behavior-data-from-multi-category-store) I loaded the data as a CSV file to the repository in the directory 'data'.
+I gathered it from [Kaggle](https://www.kaggle.com/mkechinov/ecommerce-events-history-in-cosmetics-shop) I loaded the data as a CSV file to the repository in the directory 'data'.
 Loaded it to JupyterNotebook using the 'load_csv' function of the Pandas library.

-Special thanks also to [REES46 Marketing Platform.] (https://rees46.com/)
+Special thanks also to [REES46 Marketing Platform.](https://rees46.com/)

-As both provided datasets are considerably large I sliced it to a smaller sample of 20000 rows.

 ### Data structure
 #### event_time